katzer/cordova-plugin-local-notifications/README.md

 ### iOS8 Permission
-Since iOS8 to use of local noficiations the user has to grant the permission before trying to schedule them.
+Since iOS8 to use of local notifications the user has to grant the permission before trying to schedule them.
 When trying to schedule a notification for the first time, a special system dialog will popup.

 Note that iOS will only prompt the user only once!
 Later the user needs to configure the settings manually.